lgthevinh/java-lims/docs/development.md

 ## Coding Standards

 We have decided to use the Google Java Style Guide for this project.
-This is because it is widely used in the industry and it is easy to understand and implement.
+This is because it is one of the requirements in project grading.
 You can find the style guide [here](https://google.github.io/styleguide/javaguide.html).

-## Techical stack
+## Technical stack

 - JavaFX    (for the GUI)
 - SQLite    (for the database)